-24.3 INFORMAL COMPLAINTS
+24.3 INFORMAL COMPLAINTS WHEN TEAM RESOLUTION HAS NOT BEEN SUCCESSFUL

-Informal complaints are intended to deal with minor infractions of the applicable Code of Conduct.
+Informal complaints are when the infractions are minor.
 Examples would include disrespectful conduct that does not reach the level of bullying, harassment, or abuse, but is still not conduct that accords with BAHA's goals of respect, tolerance, fair play, equality, and diversity.